 Take a picture, draw, paint, use rubber stamps or stickers and design the front of your card.
-Keep in mind you want it to say somewhere on the front "International Postcard Week" and the dates, example "October 5-11, 2014".
+Keep in mind you want it to say somewhere on the front "International Postcard Week" and the dates "October 3-9, 2021".
 Maybe you can draw inspiration from your home town.
 Remember you will be swapping with people from other countries and they might not have a postcard from your home town.
 Some will use humor as their subject, or their pets.
 Remember there will be children swapping too.
-See some great examples from the United States' - 'National Postcard Week' on Demaris's site.
 When you get the front of your card done, you can add some information on the back about your design.
 If you are using a building in your country, tell us something about it.
 Your pet?
 What makes him/her special.
 Feel free to write on the card in your native language.
 However, please translate everything into English right next to it if you do. - Also, make sure you put somewhere on the card your name and the name of your country so the receiver will know where your card came from!

 When you're done, have your card printed.
 Some can do this in their own home with a printer.
 If not, there are many sites that will print it for you.